litebird/litebird_sim/docs/source/observations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While uniform distribution of detectors along the detector axis optimizes load balancing, it is less suitable for simulating the some effects, like crosstalk and noise correlation between the detectors.
-This uniform distribution across MPI processes necessitates the transfer of large TOD arrays across multiple MPI processes, which complicates the code implementation and may potentially lead to significant performance overhead.
+While uniform distribution of detectors along the detector axis optimizes load balancing, it is less suitable for simulating some effects, like crosstalk and noise correlation between the detectors.
+For these effects, uniform distribution across MPI processes necessitates the transfer of large TOD arrays across multiple MPI processes, which complicates the code implementation and may potentially lead to significant performance overhead.
 To save us from this situation, the :class:`.Observation` class accepts an argument ``det_blocks_attributes`` that is a list of string objects specifying the detector attributes to create the group of detectors.
-Once the detector groups are made, the detectors are distributed to the MPI processes in such a way that all the detectors of a group reside on the same MPI process.
+Once the detector groups are made, the detectors are distributed to the MPI processes in such a way that all the detectors of a group reside on the same set of MPI processes.

 If a valid ``det_blocks_attributes`` argument is passed to the :class:`.Observation` class, the arguments ``n_blocks_det`` and ``n_blocks_time`` are ignored.
 Since the